HTTP-APIs/http-apis.github.io/pages/00-Home.md

 # Foundations: Hydra Ecosystem

 ## Generics
 Beside all the other tools in the ecosystem, **hydrus** (lowercase) is the basic module from which API designers/engineers/developers can build up their own automated infrastructure that leverages smart clients. hydrus is the server-side tool that allows REST data to be published as Hydra-aware data.
-An **Hydra network** is made up of one or more hydrus instances that can receive requests from **Hydra smart clients** (or agents, see `python-hydra-agent` repository).
+An **Hydra network** is made up of one or more hydrus instances that can receive requests from **Hydra smart clients** (or agents, see `hydra-python-agent` repository).
 The interaction of hydrus and Hydra smart clients is how Hydra ecosystem realizes the Client-Server pattern.

 hydrus provides a full-stack architecture that makes it the basic building block for a machine that is a node in a wider network of Web APIs.
 Generic components of the network are:
 * on hydrus, a REST interface